Some advice for students. Updated for 2025.

 Part of getting this outcome is navigating towards more aligned jobs and finding the right team and projects.

-One cool thing about software is that it intersects with every other field.
+One unique thing about software is that it intersects with almost every other field.

 - Love music production?
 Work for Spotify or Ableton